 All 2 weeks of the sailing Olympics itBoat maintains «logbook», reporting on the main events and achievements of each day.

-You can watch the broadcasts of the sailing races (though without commentary) on Sportbox, the schedule of all the races and results on the ISAF website, and a daily report on the performance of the Russian team on the website of the Russian Sailing Federation.
+Live broadcasts of the sailing races (although without commentary) can be seen on Sportbox, the schedule of all races and results on the ISAF website, and a daily report on the performance of the Russian team on the VPSFwebsite.

 Share on social media

 Для подтвержения подписки перейдите по ссылке в письме, которое мы вам только что отправили.

 Please select the word or sentence and press ctrl+enter, or click here.